 Can I Use the Same Pads for Menstruation and Incontinence?

 Our women’s reusable cloth pads suit most women for menstrual use.
 They’re also suitable for mild to moderate urinary incontinence and as pants liners for everyday use.

 Are there Pads for Men?

+Yes!
 Our ManPads are for mild to moderate urinary leakage.
 They contain a nylon taffeta shower-proof inner along with 2 layers of absorbent hemp fleece, with a base layer of cotton corduroy which is worn against your underwear.

 Are MyPads Hypoallergenic?